patch testing on wrist

 Step 1: Choose Your Testing Location

-Select an area that's similar to where you'll use the product but easily covered if a reaction occurs.
+Select an area that’s similar to where you’ll use the product but easy to keep an eye on.
 Good patch testing spots include:

-• Behind the ear (good for face products)
+• Behind the ear (a good stand-in for face products)

-• Inner wrist (sensitive area, good for detecting reactions)
+• Inner wrist (a sensitive area, good for detecting reactions)

-Avoid areas that are frequently washed, sweaty, or covered by tight clothing, as these factors can interfere with results.
+Avoid areas that are frequently washed, sweaty, or covered by tight clothing, since all of those can interfere with your results.

 Step 2: Prepare Your Skin

 Make sure the testing area is clean and completely dry.
-Avoid applying the test to broken, irritated, or recently shaved skin.
-If you've used other products in the area recently, wait at least 24 hours to ensure any residue is gone.
+Don’t apply the test to broken, irritated, or recently shaved skin.
+If you’ve used other products in the area recently, wait at least 24 hours so any residue is gone.

 Step 3: Apply the Product

-• Use a small amount - about the size of a pinhead
+• Use a small amount, about the size of a pinhead to a pea

 • Apply it just as you would normally (don’t rub harder or use more than usual)

-• For product you dilute or mix, test them in their final form
+• For products you dilute or mix, test them in their final form

-• If testing multiple products, space them at least two inches apart and label the areas.
+• If testing multiple products, space them at least two inches apart and label each area

 Step 4: Wait and Observe